 - Bid now on great Foundation auction items

 Reporters, please visit our news room located in the Media and Publications section of this site.

-The Ohio Livestock Coalition named five Ohio farmer as recipients of the 2011 Ohio Environmental Stewardship Award for their many accomplishments made to protect Ohio’s land, air and water quality, and to preserve the state’s natural resources.
+The annual award recognizes the many accomplishments made by family farmers to protect Ohio’s land, air and water quality and to conserve the state’s natural resources.